-Students will receive a written assessment of grades at the end of each PN course.
+Students will receive an oral one on one assessment of progress and final grade or written assessment of grades at the end of each PN course from instructor.
+Student can find written final grades for course using the student web portal.
 If at any time during the grading period a student's academic and/or clinical progress falls below the expected standard or the student does not show satisfactory academic progress, the student will be counseled as to the steps required to bring the grade to a satisfactory level before the end of the PN course.
 The student will be referred to counseling and, if necessary, to a Student Intervention Team (SIT) meeting to review the appropriateness of program placement.